 Table.
-4.5.4 - 271.
+5.5.4 - 259.
 Indicator I/O.

 Signal Range Description IndicatorX Open input ("Ind.X Open Status In") Digital input or other logical signal selected by the user (SWx) A link to a physical digital input.
 The monitored indicator's OPEN status.
 "1" refers to the active "Open" state of the monitored indicator.
+If IEC 61850 is enabled, GOOSE signals can be used for status indication.
 IndicatorX Close input ("Ind.X Close Status In") Digital input or other logical signal selected by the user (SWx) A link to a physical digital input.
 The monitored indicator's CLOSE status.
 "1" refers to the active "Close" state of the monitored indicator.
+If IEC 61850 is enabled, GOOSE signals can be used for status indication.